 Rabbits shouldn't itch themselves any more than you would.
-If your pet rabbit seems excessively itchy or scratches a lot then they may have a problem that needs to be addressed.
-Various things can cause a rabbit to itch or scratch but thankfully this pruritis is treatable.
+If your pet rabbit seems excessively itchy or scratches a lot, then it may have a problem that needs to be addressed.
+Various things can cause a rabbit to itch or scratch, but thankfully this pruritus is treatable.

 Rabbit Fur Mites

 Fur mites are highly contagious to other rabbits.
-If you have other pets in your house and your rabbit is diagnosed with Cheyletiella care should be taken to not spread these parasites to other animals.
-Wash your hands after handling your rabbit, throw away the food and bedding in their cage, and freeze all unused food and bedding that you purchased from a pet store or online.
-Mites can be brought in to your home from items such as these so freezing them before use is also a good way to prevent an infestation.
-Even if your rabbit never goes outside they can get fur mites.
+If you have other pets in your house and your rabbit is diagnosed with Cheyletiella, care should be taken to not spread these parasites to other animals.
+Wash your hands after handling your rabbit, throw away the food and bedding in its cage, and freeze all unused food and bedding that you purchased from a pet store or online.
+Mites can be brought in to your home from such items, so freezing them before use is also a good way to prevent an infestation.
+Even if your rabbit never goes outside, it can get fur mites.

 Fleas on Rabbits

-Many people don't think that rabbits can get fleas but the reality is that any pet with fur can, including our pet bunnies.
-Fleas, like fur mites, are blood-sucking parasites that bite rabbits which in turn causes them to itch or scratch.
-Fleas lay about 40 eggs every day so even if you only see one or two adult fleas on your rabbit they've probably already laid hundreds of eggs.
-Fleas can also bite humans but we are not viable hosts to these pests so they cannot survive solely off of our blood.
+Many people don't think that rabbits can get fleas, but the reality is that any pet with fur can.
+Fleas, like fur mites, are blood-sucking parasites that bite rabbits, which in turn causes them to itch or scratch.
+Fleas lay about 40 eggs every day, so even if you only see one or two adult fleas on your rabbit, they've probably already laid hundreds of eggs.
+Fleas can also bite humans, but we are not viable hosts to these pests, so they cannot survive solely off of our blood.

 Indoor rabbits can get fleas just like outdoor rabbits.
 Other pets in the household can give your rabbit fleas and we can track fleas in from the outdoors.
 Fleas can also find their own way into our homes just like other insects, such as ants and spiders.